angerenage/console/README.md

 ### Matrix unit Registers:

-In 3D space, a rotation can always be described as a rotation about one of the primary axes: X, Y, or Z. When rotating about a specific axis, only two out of the three coordinates change, while the value along the rotation axis remains constant.
-Given this behavior, we can use a 2x2 matrix to represent each of these primary axis rotations:

-- For an X-axis rotation, the matrix represents the transformation of Y and Z coordinates.
-- For a Y-axis rotation, it represents the transformation of X and Z coordinates.
-- For a Z-axis rotation, it represents the transformation of X and Y coordinates.

-Hence, a 2x2 matrix is sufficient to represent any rotation in 3D space about a primary axis.
-To execute a composite rotation around multiple axes, you simply apply multiple 2x2 transformations in sequence.
+Any transformation occurring in a 4x4 matrix can be decomposed into 2x2 matrices.
+And since there are not enough register locations for two 4x4 matrices, we have to make do with 2x2.

+All of these registers can store up to 64 bits.

-1. **Rotation Matrix Registers**:
+1. **First Matrix Registers**:
-    - **R00, R01**: The first row of the rotation matrix.
+    - **M00, M01**: The first row of the first matrix.
-    - **R10, R11**: The second row of the rotation matrix.
+    - **M10, M11**: The second row of the first matrix.

-2. **3D Point/Vector Registers**:
+2. **Second Matrix Registers**:
-    - **Vx, Vy**: Registers that represent the x and y coordinates of a 2D point or vector.
+    - **N00, N01**: The first row of the second matrix.
+    - **N10, N11**: The second row of the second matrix.

 ### Special-Purpose Registers: